opensistemas-hub/osbrain/docs/source/introduction.rst

 Agents and proxies
 ==================

-An agent, in osBrain, is an entity that runs independly from other agents in the system.
+An agent, in osBrain, is an entity that runs independently from other agents in the system.
 When running, it executes the main loop:

 - Poll for incoming messages.